Spaghetti squash is a vibrant winter vegetable with a mild nutty flavor and an impressive nutrient profile.

 To maximize the potential health benefits of spaghetti squash, select healthy toppings and pair it with other nutritious foods like veggies, herbs, spices, heart-healthy fats, and lean proteins.

-Spaghetti squash may cause food allergies and is very low in calories.
-For best results, pair it with other healthy foods and toppings.
+Spaghetti squash may cause food allergies for some people.
+It’s very low in calories, so pair it with other healthy foods and toppings.

 Spaghetti squash is a winter vegetable rich in vitamins, minerals, and antioxidants.

 Due to its low calorie content and high fiber content, it may aid weight loss and digestive health.